Bacon Wrapped Jalapeños

 You may cut off the stems if you wish, if you want each piece to be completely edible.
 However, I like to leave them on so there’s a “handle” of sorts, and because I also like the look they give.
 But it’s up to you, and makes no difference in cook time.

-Place the prepped jalapeños in a bowl and toss with oil, salt, and pepper:
+Place the prepped jalapeños in a bowl and toss with oil, sea salt, and black pepper:

 In a small bowl, combine softened cream cheese, shredded mexican blend cheese, and pressed garlic cloves: